o19s/elasticsearch-learning-to-rank/README.md

-# Elasticsearch Learning to Rank Query Plugin
+# Elasticsearch Learning to Rank Plugin

 **Active Development!
 Not quite ready for prime time -- [Get in touch to help](mailto:dturnbull@opensourceconnections.com)**